 No cost to apply nor any obligation to accept the loan if approved.

-The Small Business Administration also offers information and assistance:
+The Small Business Administration offers information and assistance:

 SBA Disaster Assistance Customer Service Center